storageos/deploy/k8s/examples/FIO/remote-local-volumes/README.md

 The Job Generator creates a Job in `./jobs/` for each execution and its according FIO profile file `./profiles/`.

-You can edit the FIO profile according to tests you want to execute and upload the ConfigMap again executing `./upload-fio-profiles.sh`
+You can edit the FIO profile to supply your own FIO parameters and upload the ConfigMap again by executing `./upload-fio-profiles.sh`.